kyofuuc/kyofuuc.js/docs/index.md

         <span class="landing-section-title">Simple Promise Based HTTP Request</span>
         </br></br>
         <span class="landing-section-desc">
-            Axios is a simple promise based HTTP client for the browser and node.js.
-Axios provides a simple to use library in a small package with a very extensible interface.
+            Kyofuuc is a simple promise based HTTP client for the browser and node.js.
+Kyofuuc provides a simple to use library in a small package with a very extensible interface.
         </span>
     </div>
 </div>